gaborgulyas/constrainted_fingerprinting/readme.md

 ## Reference/attribution
 If you find this work useful, especially if you use it whole or in part, please refer it to (similarly) as:

 `[1] Gabor Gyorgy Gulyas, Gergely Acs, Claude Castelluccia: Near-Optimal Fingerprinting with Constraints.
-PET Symposium 2016. (conditionally accepted paper)`
+PET Symposium 2016.`

 The paper is available here: [Near-Optimal Fingerprinting with Constraints](https://arxiv.org/abs/1605.08664)